MikeKovarik/exifr/README.md

 ##### Chunked mode

 `parseChunkSize`
-In browser its sometimes better to download larger chunk in hope that it contains the whole EXIF (and not just its begining like in case of `seekChunkSize`) in prevetion of additional loading and fetching.
+In browser it's sometimes better to download larger chunk in hope that it contains the whole EXIF (and not just its beginning like in case of `seekChunkSize`) in prevention of additional loading and fetching.

 Supports HTTP ranges.